beyond-decentralized/AIRport/schemas/final-approach/README.md

 ## Description

-Currently contains
-*   AirEntity - the super class for all AIRport entities
+Currently contains AirEntity - the super class for all AIRport entities.
+It is it's own library to reduce code included in API stubs of AIR Apps.
+It is a schema due to AirEntity being a superclass of actual entities and thus aneed for a descriptor.
-*   ApiProxy - the super class for all AIRport @Api() proxies